JScott/cardboard-controls/README.md

 ## Usage

 - Import [the latest unitypackage](https://github.com/JScott/cardboard-controls/releases/latest)
-- Add the `CardboardControlManager` prefab to the root of your scene
+- Add `CardboardControl/Prefabs/CardboardControlManager` to the root of your scene
+- Add `Cardboard/Prefabs/CardboardMain` as your scene's main camera
 - Use the [API](API.md) which is explained in [the DemoScene's code comments](CardboardControl/DemoScene/ExampleCharacterController.cs).

 You may experience problems if you import the code manually without using the provided unitypackage file.